andsten/buildmenu/README.md

 See also http://www.vim.org/scripts/script.php?script_id=4659

-If you use the build-system [Waf](http://code.google.com/p/waf), this plugin will assist you by providing a comfortable sidebar menu which lists all existing build-targets of your current project.
+If you use the build-system [Waf](http://code.google.com/p/waf), this plugin will assist you by providing a comfortable sidebar menu which lists major *Waf* commands and all existing build-targets of your current project.
 You can select one or more targets from the list for building.

 See [Wiki](https://github.com/shirai07/buildmenu/wiki) for a screenshot of the Buildmenu plugin.